mkdocstrings/mkdocstrings/CONTRIBUTING.md

 Nothing easier!

-Fork and clone the repository. `mkdocstrings` uses dynamical versioning, so to get the correct package version when building, make sure to pull tags as well:
+Fork and clone the repository.
+The project uses dynamic versioning, so to get the correct package version when building, make sure to pull Git tags:

 ```bash
 cd mkdocstrings